 - Executives from Christchurch Airport have confirmed that an international airport is planned.
 They will spend “a minimum of $350-400 million” (subsequently they’ve said more likely $600 million) and planning has been underway for some time.

 - They plan a 2.2km runway – big enough for big (wide bodied) jets from overseas – with room for expansion in the future.
 They say this is a great place for a new airport, and that New Zealand needs this crucial infrastructure.

 - Executives from the airport company say that the airport should be operational by 2030, and they are underway with planning.
 They are already talking with Council, the Government and other decision makers.

-- They are due to come out with their runway plans (and therefore flight paths) very soon.
-In fact, they had said that they would publish those early in 2021.
+- Christchurch Airport was due to come out with their runway plans (and therefore flight paths) early in 2021, but they delayed releasing them until September 2021.

 Already plenty of airport capacity

 In the lower South Island, we already have three international jet airports.
 Only an hour away from Tarras by car, Queenstown already allows for dozens of flights per day.
 Around 3 hours away from Tarras, both Dunedin and Invercargill airports already have the infrastructure to handle jets, and plenty of spare capacity.
 And most ironic of all, Christchurch Airport could double its existing flight numbers under existing consents.